jenkinsci/blueocean-plugin/blueocean-rest/README.md

 ## Links
 Each BlueOcean JSON response object includes *_links" as defined by [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08) spec.
 *self* link references the reachable path to *this* resource.
 It may include other navigable resources as well.
-A resource can exponse it's methods as navigable by using [@Navigable](https://github.com/jenkinsci/blueocean-plugin/blob/master/blueocean-rest/src/main/java/io/jenkins/blueocean/rest/Navigable.java) annotation.
+A resource can expose it's methods as navigable by using [@Navigable](https://github.com/jenkinsci/blueocean-plugin/blob/master/blueocean-rest/src/main/java/io/jenkins/blueocean/rest/Navigable.java) annotation.

     "_links" : {
         "self" : {